CFG's Commitment to Diversity

 A diverse supply base is critical to a successful business.
-RBS Citizens Financial Group, Inc. has a Supplier Diversity Program that promotes an inclusive business environment and sustains economic growth by making minority- and women-owned enterprises a part of its culture.
-RBS Citizens Financial Group, Inc.’s Sourcing and Vendor Management team has a professional, world class approach to sourcing goods and services.
+Citizens Financial Group, Inc. has a Supplier Diversity Program that promotes an inclusive business environment and sustains economic growth by making minority- and women-owned enterprises a part of its culture.
+Citizens Financial Group, Inc.’s Sourcing and Vendor Management team has a professional, world class approach to sourcing goods and services.
 Business is awarded on best value to qualified suppliers.
-In addition to providing opportunity for inclusion in the bidding process, RBS Citizens Financial Group, Inc. provides further opportunity to diverse suppliers through its supplier development program.
+In addition to providing opportunity for inclusion in the bidding process, Citizens Financial Group, Inc. provides further opportunity to diverse suppliers through its supplier development program.
 Please visit the Supplying Goods and Services page.

 Recruiting for A Diverse Workforce

 Every Background, Every Origin, Every Culture, Come Together to Serve our Customers and our Colleagues